mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive.md

 *Note: These steps are for the Windows 10 operating system*.

 1. Take a full backup of your C drive in case anything goes wrong, you can always get your files back.
-2. After you have a full backup of your C drive, take a backup of your iPhone.
+2. After you have a full backup of your C drive, take a backup of your iPhone:

     a.
 Plug your iPhone into your computer.<br />
     b.
 Open **iTunes**.<br />
     c.
 Click **Back Up Now**.<br />
+    d.
+Close iTunes.

-3. Create a folder at the root of your external hard drive. *Note: change the drive letter to match the actual drive letter of your external drive*.
+3. Create the following folder at the root of your external hard drive. *Note: change the drive letter to match the actual drive letter of your external drive*:

    `D:\Apple Computer`

+3. Open the Apple Computer folder on your C drive

+   a.
+Click the **Start** button.
+   b.
+While the Start menu is open, type the following keyword: `%appdata%` and then press Enter.
+This will open your AppData folder.
+   c.
+In the AppData folder, double-click the `Apple Computer` folder.

-4. Right-click on the following folder on your C drive and click **Copy**:
+4. Right-click on the `MobileSync` folder and click **Copy**:

-   `C:\%USERNAME%\AppData\Roaming\Apple Computer\MobileSync`

-5. Open the Apple Computer folder on your external hard drive, right-click inside the folder and click **Paste** to copy the MobileSync folder from your C drive to your external hard drive.
+5. Open the **Apple Computer** folder on your external hard drive, right-click inside the folder and click **Paste** to paste the MobileSync folder from your C drive onto your external hard drive.
 You should now have the following path on your external hard drive:

    `D:\Apple Computer\MobileSync`

-6. Open **iTunes**.
+6. Reopen **iTunes**.
 7. Go to **Edit->Preferences->Devices**.
 8. In the list of backups, click on each backup and click **Delete Backup**.
 9. Close iTunes.
-10. Reclaim the disk space that was taken up by the back ups by following these steps:
+10. Reclaim the disk space that was taken up by the iTunes backups by following these steps:

     a.
-Click **Start->Windows Administrative Tools-> Disk Cleanup**.<br />
+Click **Start->Windows Administrative Tools->Disk Cleanup**.<br />
     b.
-Make a note of number next to **Total amount of disk space you gain**.<br />
+Make a note of number next to *Total amount of disk space you gain*.<br />
-    c  Make sure all items in the **Files to delete** box are checked and click **OK**.<br />
+    c.
+Make sure all items in the *Files to delete* box are checked and click **OK**.<br />
     d.
-Repeat steps a-d until the  **Total amount of disk space you gain** reaches around 100 MB. *Note that this can take a long time and may take repeating these steps multiple times.*
+Repeat steps a-d until the  *Total amount of disk space you gain* reaches around 100 MB. **Note: this can take a long time and may require repeating these steps multiple times.**

-11. Rename your existing iTunes backup folder from:

-    `C:\Users\%USERNAME%\AppData\Roaming\Apple Computer\MobileSync\Backup`

-    to

-    `C:\Users\%USERNAME%\AppData\Roaming\Apple Computer\MobileSync\Backup-Old`
+11. Open the MobileSync folder on your C drive:

+   a.
+Click the **Start** button.
+   b.
+While the Start menu is open, type the following keyword: `%appdata%` and then press Enter.
+This will open your AppData folder.
+   c.
+In the AppData folder, double-click the `Apple Computer` folder.
+   d.
+Double-click the `MobileSync` folder.

+12. Rename the `Backup` folder to `Backup-Old`.

 12. Create a symbolic link that points the iTunes backup folder on your C drive to your external drive: